mstocco/mariostoc.co/content/traininglog/20210314-ironman2021-24weeksout.md

 ### NOTES
 Total Time: **80 minutes**

 I was awake a couple times in anticipation of an early 5am start; not the best sleep.
-I rode to the pool.

 Once there, the fast lane had the least congestion but as more people arrived, that lane became busy and I felt pressure to put out more effort than was appropriate for me.
 <!---->
 Recognizing that, I did my 2nd round of kick work over in the slow lane before slotting into some space in the continuous lane.
 Overall, this felt like a good workout and again, I was able to comfortably swim the last 100m at 1:49.

+I rode my mountain bike to and from the pool this morning.
 I swung through downtown before riding home and I was able to catch the [sunrise](javascript:flkty.select(2);); nice start to the work week.

+---

 My back is a bit better again this morning.
 The lumbar is just tight; not sore or pinchy.
 The top of my QL is still tender but swimming and the ride did not aggrevate it further.